ragapp/ragapp/deployments/multiple-ragapps/README.md

 > _Note_: This will use the release images from from Docker Hub.

-The whole state of all services (RAGApps, Manager and Keycloak) will be persisted in the directory set by the `STATE_DIR` environment variable (defaults to `./data`).
+The whole state of all services (RAGApps, Manager and Keycloak) will be persisted in the directory set by the `STATE_DIR` environment variable (defaults to `${PWD}/data`).

 As Docker Compose doesn't work with relative paths on Windows, you'll need set the `STATE_DIR` variable in the `.env` file to the absolute path of the `data` directory.

+### Using your own domain

+Instead of using `localhost`, you can use your own domain with TLS.
+To do so, please update these variables in the [.env](./.env) file:

+- `DOMAIN`: The deployment domain, e.g. `ragapp.org`
+- `TLS`: To enable/disable HTTPS.
+Don't enable TLS if you're using your `localhost` domain.

+If you enable TLS for a domain, please make sure of the following:

+- The [acme.json](./data/traefik/acme.json) file has `600` permission.
+- To set your email address in the [Traefik config](./data/traefik/traefik.yml)

 ### Start local build